equalitie/ouisync/doc/design/design.md

 So she uses OuiSync to create two *folders* in her phone: one with *Documents* and another with *Voyage pictures*.
 She also connects the Pi (whose SD card has much unused space) permanently to the router, installs OuiSync and creates one *safe* for each folder in the phone.
 The Pi has no storage encryption but it is not a risk to Alice since OuiSync safes only see encrypted data and have no access to file data nor metadata.

+Now every time that Alice goes online with her phone, modifications to the folders (like added pictures) are exchanged peer-to-peer as encrypted data with the Pi and stored locally.
+OuiSync at the Pi keeps some history of changes, so Alice can safely remove old pictures from the phone or recover accidentally modified files.

 TODO: diagram

 ## File sharing